fluxcd/flux/docs/faq.md

 what images to exclude.
 This is done by supplying a list of glob expressions using the `registry-exclude-image` flag.

-Exclude images from Docker Hub and Quay.io:
+To exclude images from Docker Hub and Quay.io, use:

 ```
 --registry-exclude-image=docker.io/*,quay.io/*
 ```

-And the Helm install equivalent (note the `\,` separator):
+Here is the Helm install equivalent (note the `\,` separator):

 ```
 --set registry.excludeImage="docker.io/*\,quay.io/*"
 ```

-Exclude images containing `test` in the FQN:
+To exclude images containing `test` in the FQN, use:

 ```
 --registry-exclude-image=*test*